anarcat/debian-airsonic/README.md

 This repository contains configuration files for building a [Docker](http://docker.io) image for the Airsonic media streamer.

+WARNING: this image is not maintained against upstream changes anymore.
+Airsonic itself is not maintained anymore, leading to yet another fork I do not want to get down into.
+I have switched to [Navidrome](https://www.navidrome.org/).

 ## Noteworthy

 * [Airsonic](http://airsonic.org/) (latest version)